10.12.2017 - 6.1.2018

 Sass way: The second hiking trail begins in Malbun, more precisely at the Peace Chapel in the centre of the village.
 For the 5 km long way you should set about 2 hours.
 The total height difference is only 200 m uphill and 200 m downhill.
 From the chapel, a well-groomed winter hiking trail leads upwards.
 In between, there are always occasions to enjoy the sun on one of the benches near the walk.
 However, at the latest at the sass (an other word for alp) you should take a break before going down again.
 You arrive at the end of the tow lift at the Schneeflucht.
 From there it goes a bit further into the Valüna valley, before it goes up almost opposite on the slope upwards.

 In between, there are always views over to Groß-Steg and Klein-Steg as well as the mountain Schönberg.
-Once you have arrived at the guest-house, you can relax with a snack and then, by tobogganing, sow down the 1 km long road coming from the old tunnel.
-It is not necessary to bring a sled, because you can rent it at the guest-house and put it back at the lower end of the toggoban.
+Once you have arrived at the Mountain Inn, you can relax with a snack and then, by tobogganing, sow down the 1 km long road coming from the old tunnel.
+It is not necessary to bring a sled, because you can rent it at the Mountain Inn and put it back at the lower end of the toggoban.
 I started the tour of course at the Sücka.

 Radio operation as HB0/DK3RED/P